- Find out the best time to take a river cruise

 River cruising is a year-round pleasure.
 Whether you’re looking to meander along the dreamy Seine in springtime, watch a tropical sunrise over Angkor Wat or catch some autumn warmth along Portugal’s rugged Douro valley, you’ll find there’s a cruise for every month.

 A river voyage through Cambodia and Vietnam is a glimpse into a world of intricate temples, bustling riverside towns, floating markets and emerald paddy fields.
 In winter, the humidity is less intense, so you’ll have plenty of energy to enjoy Riviera Travel’s A Journey on the Mekong, visiting the stunning temple complex of Angkor; the Cambodian capital, Phnom Penh, with its sobering history; and cosmopolitan Ho Chi Minh City in Vietnam.
-You’ll sail on either of two elegant, colonial-style ships, RV Mekong Prestige II and RV Mekong Adventurer, each with French balconies and a refreshing plunge pool.
+You’ll sail on the elegant, colonial-style ship, RV Mekong Prestige II which feature French balconies and a refreshing plunge pool.

 Springtime in central Europe brings perfect temperatures for this unusual cruise across the Balkans.
 Sailing round-trip from the Hungarian capital, Riviera Travel’s Budapest to the Black Sea voyage takes you to Kalocsa, Pecs and Belgrade with its magnificent Kalemegdan Fortress, and through the breathtaking Iron Gates Gorge towards Bucharest.
 There’s a chance to explore the wetlands and marshes of the vast Danube delta and the Black Sea resort of Constanza, too.

 June: Romantic Paris